insin/newforms/docs/util.rst

    .. js:function:: ErrorObject#asUl()

       Displays error details as a list.
+Returns ``undefined``if this object isn't populated with any errors.

    .. js:function:: ErrorObject#asText()